Vivino/go-shutdown/README.md

 Finally you can call `shutdown.Exit(exitcode)` to call all exit handlers and exit your application.
 This will wait for all locks to be released and notify all shutdown handlers and exit with the given exit code.
-If you want to do the exit yourself you can call the `shutdown.Shutdown()`, which does the same, but doesn't exit.
+If you want to do the exit yourself you can call the `shutdown.m.Shutdown()`, which does the same, but doesn't exit.
 Beware that you don't hold a lock when you call Exit/Shutdown.

 Do note that calling `os.Exit()` or unhandled panics **does not execute your shutdown handlers**.